-^{8.} There is little to be gained from assuming that voter preferences differ in their willingness to support a policy.
-In such a model, the votes would be partitioned into those who support or oppose the policy irrespective of their beliefs about the crisis, and those who support it only if they believe the crisis is serious with high probability.
+There are four contingencies in which citizens of the two countries can find themselves when they vote (since they have a common prior and any new information that might be revealed from the governmental actions is symmetric, the posteriors would have to be the same).
+Let $s{a_1a_2}$ be the citizens' common belief that the crisis is severe when they observe government i taking action $a_i \in \{0, 1\}$ .
+For example, $s{01}$ denotes the votes would be partitioned into those who support or oppose the policy irrespective of their beliefs about the crisis, and those who support it only if they believe the crisis is serious with high probability.
 The latter are the only ones the government would need to signal to, and it is the case we examine.
 While the contours of the parameter sets that support various equilibria will depend on the distribution of preferences in the population, the equilibria themselves - and our substantive insights - will remain.

-^{9.} Empirically, Keyser and Peress (2013) show that voters often punish incumbent governments when the economy only in their country contracts but are much less likely to do so when many economies contract.
+9. Empirically, Keyser and Peress (2013) show that voters often punish incumbent governments when the economy only in their country contracts but are much less likely to do so when many economies contract.
 This suggests that voters pay attention to international context and that their assessments of economic performance are consistent across countries.

-government i taking action $a_i \in \{0, 1\}$.
-For example, s{01} denotes their belief after a unilateral action by G_2 .
+their belief after a unilateral action by $G_2$ .
 Citizens credit the government that acts in proportion to their belief that the crisis is serious, and the government that does not act in proportion to their belief that the crisis is mild.
-In our example, G_2 will be credited with s{01} whereas G_1 will be credited with $1 - s{01}$.
+In our example, $G_2$ will be credited with $s{01}$ whereas $G_1$ will be credited with $1 - s{01}$ .

-When citizens apportion credit, they compare their posterior beliefs to what they expect to get from the alternative government they could select, $e_i \in (0, 1)$.
+When citizens apportion credit, they compare their posterior beliefs to what they expect to get from the alternative government they could select, $e_i \in (0, 1)$ .
 This baseline expectation captures how contested the elections in country i are expected to be.
 Very low values represent cases where the incumbent is favored to win the elections whereas very high values represent cases where the incumbent is compromised and unlikely to win.
 Intermediate values represent competitive elections where neither has a clear advantage.

-2.3 Payoffs
+2.3 PAYOFFS